vpasq/Battleship/README.md

 # Battleship ([UML Diagram](https://github.com/vpasq/Battleship/blob/master/UML_Battleship.pdf))

-Battleship is a Java Maven project for a Battleship game simulation that uses the following design patterns:
+Battleship is a Java Maven project for a game simulation that uses the following design patterns:
 - The Command Pattern
 - The Strategy Pattern
 - The Factory Pattern